-Meet our Steering Committee Member
+Meet our Advisory Board Member

-Marcia Brissett-Bailey is the parent of Ayana and Omari Bailey co-author of The Popcorn House, Team Makes, The Dream Work, and have supported the ‘Look Like Book Challenge’, to enabling her children to see stories and images with characters that look like them.
-She wanted to also nurture entrepreneurial skills and understand about marketing and selling their books
+Marcia Brissett-Bailey is the parent of Ayana and Omari Bailey, co-authors of 'The Popcorn House - Team Work Makes The Dream Work', supporting the ‘Look Like Book Challenge’, to enable her children to see stories and images with characters that look like them.
+She wanted to also nurture entrepreneurial skills and an understanding of marketing and selling their books.

-She currently works as Special Educational Needs and Disabilities, information, advice, support, service (SENDIASS) empowering parents.
-She has worked in the education community sector for the last 30 years, starting from nursery, youth work, primary, higher and post 16 education.
+She currently works as Special Educational Needs and Disabilities, information, advice, support, service (SENDIASS), empowering parents.
+She has worked in the education community sector for the last 30 years, starting from nursery, youth work, primary, higher and post-16 education.

-She is the co-author of ‘Pioneering Women Speak: Transformative Leadership on the Rise’, featured in three books, ‘Dyslexia from a Cultural Perspective’, ‘The Bigger Picture Book of Amazing Dyslexics and the Jobs They Do’ and Brilliantly Dyslexic.
+She is the co-author of ‘Pioneering Women Speak: Transformative Leadership on the Rise’, featured in three books, ‘Dyslexia from a Cultural Perspective’, ‘The Bigger Picture Book of Amazing Dyslexics and the Jobs They Do’ and 'Brilliantly Dyslexic'.